divijghose/firedrake/Firedrake-meeting-2024-03-06.md

 ## JB: This is supposed to just be a bug fix for `Consant`s
 But I'm in danger of forgetting what was supposed to be going on https://github.com/firedrakeproject/firedrake/pull/3261

+Should fix in UFL instead of using the backdoor Constant.

+JB: See also linked issues.

+Merged.

 ## JB: Do we still want the option of a no VTK install path?
 I haven't moved checkpointing into `output`, but that isn't holding up binary release related things. https://github.com/firedrakeproject/firedrake/pull/3324

+We are making VTK default.

+Merged.

 ## DH: Is having FML in the main namespace actually a good idea?

+DH: We should wind back.

+Confusion:

+identity -- UFL
+Identity -- FML

+JB: Fix this in Gusto.

 ## Merge PRs

 *Note that PRs put in this section should either be trivial or already have been reviewed.
 Discussion-worthy PRs should be separate agenda items.*

 - PB: [ASM tests](https://github.com/firedrakeproject/firedrake/pull/3435)

 # Date of next meeting